Chinese Canadians in British Columbia: Politics

 The Jijishe, a pro-Sun Yat-sen organization in Victoria, had been established by young people in 1907 and collapsed in 1909 when the founders departed to Victoria to look for employment.
 The founders of Jijishe included Seto Ying Sek, Wu Shangying, and Wu Zihuan.
 It published a newsletter of the same name.

 The Tongmenghui (Revolutionary Alliance)'s Victoria branch was first established by Sun Yat-sen in 1910, and Sun had established branches in other cities in Canada.
 After the 1911 revolution, the Tongmenghui became the Kuomintang, and accordingly, the Victoria office became the KMT Victoria District.
 In 1919 the Chinese Nationalist League of Canada, another pro-Sun Yat-sen organization, had branches in Victoria and Vancouver.
 The KMT's influence in British Columbia dwindled after the end of the Chinese Civil War in 1949.

 In 1957 Douglas Jung, from Vancouver, was first elected to the Parliament of Canada; he was the first Chinese Canadian to serve on the parliament.
 In 1962 Jung lost his election.
 Art Lee, also from Vancouver and elected in 1974, was the second Chinese Canadian in Parliament.

 Peter Wing, the first North American mayor of Chinese ancestry, was elected Mayor of Kamloops in 1958.

 In 2022, Ken Sim defeated the incumbent mayor Kennedy Stewart during the election and became the first Chinese Canadian mayor of Vancouver.
-In the meantime, Simon Yu won the election and becomes the first Chinese Canadian mayor of Prince George.
+In the meantime, Simon Yu won the election and became the first Chinese Canadian mayor of Prince George.